pierreGouedard/facile/README.md

         * First row: main key of the table for search:
             * one editable field for creation (i.e str <affaire_id> + int <indice>
             * one dropdown list of existing affaire for edition
-        * Middle rows: fill raquired information
+        * Middle rows: fill required information
             * A specific input for each information to fill in the corresponding table
         * Before last row:
             * A save, a delete and a 'get pdf' button